Osman Sınav

 Osman Sınav (August 1956 – 20 March 2025) was a Turkish director, producer and screenwriter.

 Life and career

 Sınav studied art and also finished courses in textile design, cinema, and television at the Istanbul State Fine Arts Academy.
 He worked as a copywriter from 1979–1980 and from 1980–1984 at the Grafika Lintas Advertising agency.
 In 1984, he founded his production company, Sinegraf.
 In 2012, he received a special degree in cinema and television from Mimar Sinan Fine Arts University.

+Death

 Sınav died in Istanbul at the age of 68 on 20 March 2025, following a long struggle with cancer.
 Two days later, he was buried at Karacaahmet Cemetery in Istanbul.